Ann-Anahit/GuessColors/README.md

 ## Validation

 PEP8 - Python style guide checker imported - https://pypi.org/project/pep8/
 All code validated and where lines were showing as too long they were adjusted.
-Some line adjustments caused bugs in the code and it stopped working so they were left as longer lines to avoid this issue. pycodestyle . - was used in Codeanywhere terminal to list any issues.
+Some line adjustments caused bugs in the code and it stopped working so I worked on it until the game worked again.

 ## Deployment